PCB Ringing: What Causes and How to Reduce Ringing In Circuit Boards

 If you have digital circuits, ringing is especially damaging.
 You still have all the problems we’ve covered, and the threshold is much lower.
 Combine this with any supply rail noise, and you’re likely to have errors and corrupted data.

 Audible feedback: A special case of ringing occurs in audio and video applications.
-Ripple occurs in the audible range, and will be heard in your output.
+Ripple occurs in the audible range and will be heard in your output.
 It also creates visible artifacts in video displays.

 In audio and video applications, ringing can audibly affect your outputs.

 Ringing can vary from annoying to catastrophic in your system performance.
 Optimizing your design makes a huge difference in the performance and output.
 First, you want to reduce parasitic inductance and capacitance.
-You should minimize node lengths, especially around power stage components on your board.
+You should minimize node lengths, especially around power stage components on your ground plane.
 You also want to use impedance matching to minimize any signal reflection.
 Impedance matching varies with your application and I recommend starting with the Texas Instruments technical articles for very specific advice on a range of applications.

 While it’s impossible for any existing program to check for every source of possible interference, having a good one can offload a lot of the work.
-That leaves you free to deal with the most important challenges, instead of playing design whack-a-mole as you optimize all the parameters of your board.
-Altium makes some of the best PCB software, like Altium Designer®, and has tools for taking a lot of that error checking load off your shoulders.
+That leaves you free to deal with the most important challenges, instead of playing design whack-a-mole as you optimize all the parameters of your circuit board.
+Altium Designer makes some of the best PCB software, like Altium Designer®, and has tools for taking a lot of that error checking load off your shoulders.
 This gives you time to contemplate the philosophical implications of noisy circuits.
 Or you can just get on with your life.